lasuillard-s/mockoon-novnc/README.md

 This image extends base image trying to preserve all its features.
 Variables such as `DISPLAY_WIDTH` and `DISPLAY_HEIGHT` should available, see details from the corresponding repository, [theasp/novnc](https://github.com/theasp/docker-novnc/).

+Below are variables defined by this image:

 - `NGINX_PATHPORT`

     To enable path-based port forwarding, set environment variable `NGINX_PATHPORT` to `"yes"` when you run the container.

 Once the container is up, you can access to noVNC UI at port http://localhost:8080.
-By default, demo mock API will be available at http://localhost:3000 (or http://localhost/3000 if you didn't disabled the NGINX path port).
+By default, demo mock API will be available at http://localhost:3000 (or http://localhost/3000 if you've enabled the NGINX path port).

 Test it with following simple `curl` command: